KEYNOTE OPENING CEREMONY 11:15 A.M. - 12:30 P.M.

 Why Value Investing Is Simple, but Not Easy

 Wesley Gray, Ph.D., executive managing member of Alpha Architect, LLC

 Gray describes the two pillars of behavioral finance: psychology and limits of arbitrage.
 He also explains how the so-called value anomaly-the spread in returns between cheap stocks and expensive stocks-is a case study in behavioral finance.
 He shows why “value” stocks can become undervalued, and why large pools of investment capital are unable to exploit this.

 A Contrary View of 2016

 Fisher discusses the politics of 2016 to show market outcomes after the discounting of popular trends, victories and losses.
-He analyzes interest rates and market forecasts the same way, discussing possibilities and their probable likelihoods.
-He then wraps it all together to put the whole year, as well as the role of 2017, into perspective to stack the probabilities of success in the investor’s favor.
+Similarly, he analyzes interest rates and market forecasts the same way, looking to see what the herd thinks is discounted, what the anti-herd thinks (that is also widely discussed and hence discounted) and must be pre-priced, and what remains as possibilities and their probable likelihoods.
+All that is summarily wrapped together to put the whole year, and in fact the role of 2017, into perspective to stack the probabilities of success in your favor..